 - reference information sources

 Challenging enrichment activities support learning.
-Use the Research Tool to insert quotes, co-author an article, or engage in an online discussion.
+For example, students can co-author an article or engage in an online discussion.

 View Samples for Inspiration